In 2015, if you’d told me that in three years time I’d be living in Australia, I wouldn’t have believed you.

 After graduating from the University of Cambridge with a II.I in English Literature in 2015, I was working as a journalist.
 My articles were published in The Mail on Sunday, The Guardian, i-D, The Independent, Suitcase Magazine and Culture Whisper.

-Then I started surfing.
-I spent a summer working for a surf company and lived in France and Spain for two months before returning to London.
-There, I worked for one of the country’s top ten PR agencies.
+Then, summer 2016 changed everything.
+I spent two months working as a travel blogger for Star Surf camps in Moliets, France and later in Cantabria, Spain before returning to London to join a graduate scheme at FleishmanHillard Fishburn, one of the UK’s top ten PR agencies.
 Over the course of the summer, and the ensuing graduate scheme, I realised that what I really loved was writing and the challenge of creating content.

-With this goal, and my love of the ocean and the outdoors, I relocated to Cornwall to work as an Account Manager for a media agency.
-I witnessed the creative process behind marketing campaigns from start to finish, I worked with and created content for a variety of clients from a range of industries, and I completed a course in SEO so that I could improve upon the agency’s offering to clients.
+With this goal, and my love of the ocean and the outdoors, I relocated to Cornwall to work as an Account Manager for a media agency in Newquay.
+I witnessed the creative process behind marketing campaigns from start to finish, worked with and created content for a wide variety of clients from a range of industries, and I completed a course in SEO so that I could improve upon the agency’s offering to clients.

-However, writing still wasn’t the main focus of my role and at the end of the year, I decided to go freelance.
+Yet writing still wasn’t the main focus of my role and at the end of the year, I decided to go freelance.
 Since then, I’ve worked with a variety of exciting clients, from travel companies, to technology start-ups, and have also started writing about travel and adventure for travel publications Matador Network and Pen and Trail while travelling all over the world.

-Moving forward, I’m hoping to work with more brands to help them shape their tone of voice and carve out a unique brand identity.
-I’m also particularly interested in working with brands that focus on sustainability and supporting the environment and write about my own efforts in the Plastic-free musings section of this blog.
+At the moment, I’m continuing my travel writing and work with brands to help them shape their tone of voice and carve out a unique brand identity.
+I’m also particularly interested in working with brands that focus on sustainability and supporting the environment.

 If you have a project you think I would be interested in, I’d love to hear from you.
 Please email me at: